-We ended 2019 with \$285.2 million of cash and cash equivalents and \$440.5 million of long-term debt.
-At December 31, 2019, we had \$621.9 million of available liquidity (cash and cash equivalents and undrawn committed bank line availability).
-Our cash and cash equivalents increased by \$93.6 million during the year ended December 31, 2019, as cash provided by operations was offset partially by capital spending, acquisition funding, dividends paid on our common stock, and tax withholding payments on stock-based awards, as further discussed below.
+We ended 2020 with \$405.4 million of cash and cash equivalents and \$443.8 million of long-term debt.
+At December 31, 2020, we had \$750.6 million of available liquidity (cash and cash equivalents and undrawn committed bank line availability).
+Our cash and cash equivalents increased by \$120.1 million during the year ended December 31, 2020, as cash provided by operations and issuances of long-term debt were offset partially by debt payments, capital spending, dividends paid on our common stock, and tax withholding payments on stock-based awards, as further discussed below.

-At December 31, 2019, our cash was invested in high-quality, short-term investments, which we record in "Cash and cash equivalents."
+At December 31, 2020, our cash was invested in high-quality, short-term investments, which we record in "Cash and cash equivalents."
 The majority of our cash and cash equivalents is invested in money market funds that are broadly diversified and invested in high-quality, short-duration securities, including commercial paper, certificates of deposit, U.S. government agency securities, and similar instruments.
 We have significant amounts of cash and cash equivalents that are in excess of federally insured limits.
 Though we have not experienced any losses on our cash and cash equivalents to date and we do not anticipate incurring any losses, we cannot be assured that we will not experience losses on our short-term investments.

-We believe that our cash flows from operations, combined with our current cash levels and available borrowing capacity, will be adequate to fund debt service requirements and provide cash, as required, to support our ongoing operations, capital expenditures, funding of acquisitions, lease obligations, working capital, pension contributions, and to pay cash dividends to holders of our common stock over the next 12 months.
-We expect to fund our seasonal and intra-month working capital requirements in 2020 from cash on hand and, if necessary, borrowings under our revolving credit facility.
-Consistent with our historical patterns, we expect working capital increases to use cash in the first quarter of 2020.
+We believe that our cash flows from operations, combined with our current cash levels and available borrowing capacity, will be adequate to fund debt service requirements and provide cash, as required, to support our ongoing operations, capital expenditures, funding of acquisitions, lease obligations, working capital, and to pay cash dividends to holders of our common stock over the next 12 months.
+We expect to fund our seasonal and intra-month working capital requirements in 2021 from cash on hand and, if necessary, borrowings under our revolving credit facility.
+Consistent with our historical patterns, we expect working capital increases to use cash in the first quarter of 2021.